redsanket/spark/external/starling/guide/data/index.rst

 Grid Data Management (GDM) is a flexible, scalable platform for making large volume of data available on the Grid.
 GDM is deployed as a managed service and is used primarily by the Grid Ops team to schedule and manage the flow of data to and from the Grid.
-The GDM configuration is segregated into dataset and datasource configuration.
+The GDM configuration is segregated into data-set and data-source configuration.

 Starling collects the snapshot of the GDM configuration everyday to the warehouse directory and processes them.